 Roll back the top piece of carpet.
 On the backside, measure 1 inch in from its outer edge and mark the backing at 12-inch intervals down the length of the edge.
 Snap a chalk line through all of the marks to create a cutting line.

 Place a board or scrap of plywood underneath the rolled-back edge to protect the carpet below from the knife blade.
 Lay a straightedge along the chalk line, and cut through the carpet with a carpet knife or utility knife, using the straightedge as a guide for the knife.
 Be sure to cut down a single line of backing threads as you work.
 A very uniform, straight cutting line is essential to make the seam as invisible as possible.

 Cut the Second Edge

 Lay the newly cut edge of carpet back down over the uncut piece.
 It should still overlap the bottom piece by about 2 inches.

-- Place a straightedge along the edge of the cut carpet, and use the knife to cut through the bottom piece of carpet, slicing through only a single row of threads, as before.
+Place a straightedge along the edge of the cut carpet, and use the knife to cut through the bottom piece of carpet, slicing through only a single row of threads, as before.
 Again, take care to make the cut as straight as possible.